LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

    #.
 Ensure you’re passing the list into the view.

-   When everything works, move on to Part 3 below.
+Un-comment and then run the tests in ``TaskTwo`` to make sure that you have completed everything.
+When your tests pass, move on to Part 3 below.

 .. _tech-jobs-persistent-pt3: